What is CBD?

 The biggest differences between tinctures, edibles, and vape pens are speed of delivery and how long the effects last.
 Vape relief is faster but wears off faster too—usually in about two hours, says Dr. Chin.
 “Say you wake up in the morning and pulled your back out, you might want to take CBD through a vape pen, which delivers in 10 minutes.”

 Tinctures and edibles take longer to work but last four or five hours.
 “A tincture looks like a little liquid that you put under your tongue, and you feel relief within half an hour,” Dr. Chin says.
 “If you prefer to taste something, you choose an edible, whether it’s a capsule, gummy, or baked good.”

-Here are a few things you should keep in mind when shopping with us, or others:
+Here are a few things you should keep in mind when shopping with Sutherland CBC or other dispensary:

 - What does the label look like?
 We don’t mean the color or millennial font.
 If it’s a dietary supplement, it should have a back panel with an FDA disclaimer and warning section, according to Beatty.
 “Ideally, it would be preferable to have access to their third-party lab testing results too.”

 - Speaking of which: Has it been third-party tested?
 Nearly every expert Health spoke to agreed that your CBD products should be tested by a third party to confirm the label’s accuracy.
 This is a real concern in the industry—take the 2017 Journal of the American Medical Association study, for example, which tested 84 CBD products and found that 26% contained lower doses than stated on the bottle.
 Look for a quality assurance stamp or certificate of analysis from a third party (aka not the actual brand) or check the retailer’s website if you don’t see it on the product’s label.